jkarbows/tweeter/README.md

 # Using Amazon's Alexa Javascript SDK to Tweet With Your Voice

-We're going to build a skill to tweet with your voice.
-In Part 2 we'll talk about how to extend Amazon's code to support other card types, and some of the things you need to get your skill certified.
-We could totally have a Part 3 to talk about user authentication and certification.
+We're going to build a skill to tweet with your voice. \

 ## Our toolbelt